The Tourist Guy of 9/11

 Makes you see things from a very different position.
 Please share this and find any way you can to help Americans not to be victims in the future of such cowardly attacks.

 Click to Enlarge

 Midtown Manhattan is easily discernible in the background, behind the blissfully unaware subject with his wool cap and backpack, which means the photographer was facing north when the photo was snapped.
 Only one of the jetliners that collided with the World Trade Center on September 11 approached from that direction, American Airlines Flight #11, which struck the north tower (One World Trade) at 8:45 a.m.
 Here's the thing.
-The north tower didn't have a rooftop observation deck such as the one pictured above.
+The north tower of the WTC didn't have a rooftop observation deck such as the one pictured above.
 Even if it had, it wouldn't have been open to tourists at such an early hour of the morning.